Climate action

 Additionally, we have an overall Net-Zero Target that we commit to reach net-zero greenhouse gas emissions across the value chain by 2050.

-Historically, we have demonstrated our commitment to cut carbon emissions.
-A main part of the reduction comes from the optimization of existing buildings, plants and installations, as well as investments in new low-energy machines and plants.
-Lundbeck has also made a shift from conventional fuel to bio-fuel.
+Historically, we have demonstrated our commitment to cutting carbon emissions.
+The main part of the reduction comes from the optimization of existing buildings, plants and installations, as well as investments in new low-energy machines and plants.
+Lundbeck has also made a shift from conventional fuel to biofuel.

 In parallel, we are accelerating the transition to renewable energy in our manufacturing and headquarter facilities.
 The main elements are changing our energy sources to renewable electricity or other renewable fuels, primarily using Power Purchasing Agreements (PPA).
 A solar park built following an agreement between Lundbeck and the energy provider Better Energy providing our two Danish sites with renewable electricity from 2022.
-We are exploring similar solutions for our electricity consumption in Europe.
+We have explored similar solutions for our electricity consumption in the rest of Europe, but due to our small consumption it has proved to be difficult.
+Instead, we are purchasing guaranties of origin for renewable electricity.

 The carbon footprint we leave outside our fence is approximately nine times as high as inside the fence.
 We take responsibility for this by addressing carbon emissions across our entire value chain – from operations and products to raw material production, clinical trials, distribution and end-of-life.